frenetic-lang/tutorials/09-NCMonitoring.md

 - Interpret the OpenFlow statistics replies, and
 - Calculate the sum of HTTP request and HTTP replies.

-The following NetCore program does all of the above:
+The following Frenetic program does all of the above:

 ```
 if tcpSrcPort = 80 || tcpDstPort = 80 then monitorLoad(5, "HTTP traffic")
 ```

-However, unlike the Ox controller, which flooded all traffic, this NetCore program doesn't forward any traffic it all.
+However, unlike the Ox controller, which flooded all traffic, this Frenetic program doesn't forward any traffic it all.
 Instead, you can compose it with any routing policy.
-In this chapter you'll learn how to do so using NetCore's _parallel composition_ operator.
+In this chapter you'll learn how to do so using Frenetic's _parallel composition_ operator.

 ## Parallel Composition